Note

 - annotate

-bool, default=True If annotate is True, positions and left/right annotation are added to the plot.
+bool, default=True If annotate is True (like positions and / or left/right annotation) are added to the plot.

 - draw_cross